-The top of the bag features a moulded pocket held down by two metallic hooks.
+The top of the bag features a molded pocket held down by two metallic hooks.
 This is meant to hold eyewear (it’s Oakley, after all), but can easily fit in gadgets, cables, and other essentials.

-The external material of the bag is very sturdy and hardy, but it can also has some minor flaws.
+The external material of the travel bag is very sturdy and hardy, but it can also have some minor flaws.
 While there are several pockets to hold your items, they push in more than out, eating up usable space in the main compartment.